Oct 18, 2024

 From Wizzywig to Red Room, Ed’s more personal work was about the internet and/ or distributed through the internet.
 He was an innovator at a time when we were all figuring out how to use the web as a delivery mechanism.
 Considering all this, you would’ve thought Ed was the type of person that’s familiar with the internet rage cycle.
 A 41-year-old man killing themselves over Internet bullies..?
 Ed’s a millennial.
 We remember what it was like before social media.
 For him to succumb to written attacks by anonymous users, jealous creators or folks just throwing tomatoes… it’s deeply disappointing.
 Unfortunately, for a man who seemed to spend much of his time in his own head and on the internet, the cacophony of those two places during his final 10 days was too much.

 In the Internet Court of Public Opinion, the sentences come swiftly, but time served is usually pretty short.
 Will Smith assaulted Chris Rock during an awards show, and has a new movie coming out in two months.
 Louis CK and Dave Chappelle are both still performing and surviving off of their creative output.
 There's a candidate running for president right now that is a convicted rapist, but lost more support when he said he’d dismantle part of the constitution, than when he was convicted of a sex crime.
-Robert Crumb is a creep and a misogynist but I’ve never heard of one of him hitting on high school-age girls.
+Robert Crumb is a creep and a misogynist but I’ve never heard of him hitting on high-school-age girls.
 Joe Matt?
 Chronic masturbator.
 Chester Brown actually paid for sex but those women were pros, not teen girls and he wasn’t offering any kind of leg up in the industry.

 All those underground and alt cartoonists made their own peculiarities, even ones bordering on criminal behavior, publicly known through their art.
 As a fan of all these hot-button, boundary pushing underground and outlaw creators, I just don’t see how Ed could’ve been pushed over the edge by a week of internet screeching.… I want to believe there was more to it, and I also don’t.
 Up until a few years ago, people, even close friends and family, would’ve sworn up and down that Bill Cosby and Harvey Weinstein were pillars of their communities and patron saints for their creative fields.
 That was until stories started to be made public, investigations initiated and evidence gathered that led to criminal prosecution.